goodix/amazon-freertos/README.md

 ## 1. Introduction

-This tutorial provides instructions on getting started with the Amazon FreeRTOS system based on Goodix GR5515 Starter Kit Board (hereafter referred to as "Goodix GR5515-SK Board").
-If you do not have the Goodix GR5515-SK Board, visit the AWS Partner Device Catalog to purchase one from our [partner](Link todo).
+This tutorial provides instructions on getting started with the Amazon FreeRTOS system based on Goodix GR5515 Starter Kit Board (here after referred to as "Goodix GR5515-SK Board").
+If you do not have the Goodix GR5515-SK Board, visit the [Goodix](https://www.goodix.com/en/support/distributors) to purchase one .

 Before getting started, you need to [Set Up AWS IoT and Amazon Cognito for Amazon FreeRTOS Bluetooth Low Energy](https://docs.aws.amazon.com/freertos/latest/userguide/ble-demo.html).